Visualization Types & Modifiers

 DOPACITYMEAN |

-Dynamic opacity for use with DOMINANT / PERCENTOFMEAN |
+Opacity from percent deviation from the field’s mean — for use with DOMINANT / PERCENTOFMEAN |

 Chart composition modifiers: